Josh Ramsay

 Joshua Keeler Ramsay (born June 11, 1985) is a Canadian singer, songwriter, producer, recording engineer, and multi-instrumentalist.
 He is best known for being the lead vocalist of the pop rock band Marianas Trench.
-He has produced and has written songs for a wide array of artists including Carly Rae Jepsen, Nickelback, 5 Seconds of Summer, Faber Drive, and Emily Osment.
+He has produced and has written songs for a wide array of artists including Carly Rae Jepsen, Nickelback, Jessica Lee, Faber Drive, and Suzie McNeil.
+He also released his debut studio album, The Josh Ramsay Show in 2022.

 Early life

 Josh Ramsay was born in Vancouver, British Columbia, although he currently has dual citizenship in Canada and the United States.
-He went to high school at Magee Secondary School, where he was later expelled due to his heroin addiction.
-He grew up in a family filled with music, where his mother was a vocal teacher and his father owned a recording studio (Little Mountain Sound Studios).
+He went to high school at Magee Secondary School, where he was later expelled due to his heroin addiction at the time.
+He sought treatment for his addiction at the age of 18.
+Ramsay also struggled with depression, bulimia and anorexia while in high school.
+He grew up in a musically inclined family, in which his mother was a vocal teacher and his father owned a recording studio (Little Mountain Sound Studios).
 Ramsay inherited that love of music by initially starting his own solo career at the age of 14.
 He decided later that he needed a supporting band.
 Ramsay got together with his sister, Sara Ramsay, and formed the band Ramsay Fiction.
-After ultimately not working out, Ramsay joined high school friend Matt Webb in hopes of creating a new band.
+After that ultimately did not work out, Ramsay joined high school friend Matt Webb in hopes of creating a new band.
 They found Ian Casselman in an ad in the newspaper, who introduced them to Mike Ayley, Ian's roommate at the time.
 The four members went through many names before finally settling on Marianas Trench.